jinrivs/app-dev/README.md

-# app-dev
+# My Favorite Series
-My first repository
+- Bleach
+- One Piece
+**They show good story writing and in depth character elements**